Aso ebi: Origins

-The word aso in Yoruba means cloth and ebi denotes family, so aso ebi can be described as a family cloth usually worn during funerals or family ceremonies.
-However, the practice has now spread beyond family dressing because strangers of a celebrant can wear the aso ebi.
+The word Aṣo in Yoruba means cloth and Ẹbí denotes family group.
+Asọ-Ẹbí can be described as a family dress code usually worn in uniforms during family ceremonies such as weddings, funerals, birthdays & anniversaries.
+The practice has now spread beyond family dressing because well-wishers of a celebrant can wear the Asọ-Ẹbí.

-Ayodele Olukoju, a Nigerian economic historian, believes aso ebi became a novelty in 1920 during a period of post-World War I economic boom triggered by the higher prices for products such as oil palm.
-However, William Bascom traced the origin to an earlier period when members of Yoruba age grades wore uniform dressing to mark fraternal bonds.
+Ayodele Olukoju, a Nigerian economic historian, believes Asọ-Ẹbí became a novelty in 1920 during a period of post-World War I economic boom triggered by the higher prices for products such as oil palm.
+William Bascom traced the origin to an earlier period when members of Yoruba age grade wore uniform dress to mark fraternal bonds.
 In the 1950s, members of women's organizations or egbes turned out to ceremonies and anniversaries of relatives in the same style of dress, sandals, lappa, smock, or necklace; the culture signifies close friendship.
-The uniform dressing can also be a measure of personal affluence, because aso ebi involves rivalry between various egbes or groups with each group competing to outshine each other in terms of quality, originality and richness of the uniform.
+The uniform dressing can also be a measure of personal affluence because aso ebi involves rivalry between various egbes or groups with each group competing to outshine each other in terms of quality, originality and richness of the uniform.